MikeStegall/restaurant-group-project/README.md

 # Restaurant Group Project

 This is our midterm group project.
+It is about us making a Restaurant web page.

+We are using several different API's in this project.